 If you receive notice of early termination, contact Sponsored Projects & Contracting Services as soon as possible.

-Fixed-price contracts exist when a sponsor agrees to pay a fixed dollar amount for a deliverable item (e.g. the performance of a service, or the construction of a device), regardless of actual expenditures incurred, and the sponsor does not stipulate audit rights, financial reporting, or request the return of unexpended funds.
+Fixed-price contracts exist when a sponsor agrees to pay a fixed dollar amount for a deliverable item (e.g. the performance of a service, or the construction of a device), regardless of actual expenditures incurred.
+The sponsor accordingly will not require financial reporting, the return of unexpended funds, or other terms associated with a cost-reimbursable agreement.
 This type of agreement places minimum administrative burden on the contracting parties, but provides maximum incentive for the contractor to control costs and perform efficiently.

 A fixed price agreement becomes fixed price complete when the following have occurred: